AKSW/docs.ontowiki.net/VirtuosoBackend.md

 to
     DBBASE=/var/lib/virtuoso/ontowiki
 while virtuoso is not running.

+Also, make sure your Virtuoso is at least [[version 6.1.4|Deployment-Recommendations]].

 #### Mac OS X
 To auto-start Virtuoso on Mac OS X 10.5 use a config file for the `launchd` service.
 It should be placed under `/Library/LaunchDaemons`.
 The following is an example file, replace the paths with your settings where necessary.